-Matthias Becker is a PhD student at Mälardalen University since October 2013.
+Matthias Becker is a postdoc researcher at KTH Royal Institute of Technology since February 2018.
 He received his B.Eng. degree in Mechatronics/Automation Systems from the University of Applied Sciences Esslingen, Germany in 2011.
 In the year 2013 he got his M.Sc. degree in Computer Science specializing in embedded computing from the University of Applied Sciences Munich, Germany.
-He received his Licentiate degree in Computer Science and Engineering from Mälardalen University in 2015.
+He received his Licentiate and PhD degree in Computer Science and Engineering from Mälardalen University in 2015 and 2017 respectively.

 Matthias has been a visiting researcher at CISTER - Research Centre in Real-Time and Embedded

 Computing Systems in Porto, Portugal for two months in 2015 and for three months in 2016.

 Matthias' research is in the field of many-core real-time systems with particular interest in predictable execution frameworks for industrial systems.
 He is involved in the research project PREMISE (Predictable Multicore Systems).

 Execution Frameworks for Many Core Platforms:

 Seminar talk on Contention Free Execution of Automotive Applications on a Clustered Many-Core Platform at the CISTER Research Centre in Realtime and Embedded Computing Systems, Porto Portugal.
 The talk is based on the paper Contention-Free Execution of Automotive Applications on a Clustered Many-Core Platform (ECRTS, July 2016) .

 MECHAniSer - A Timing Analysis and Synthesis Tool for Multi-Rate Effect Chains with Job-Level Dependencies